publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s725.md

             (B) __Separate Council__

-            In the case of a separate Council established under subsection (a)(2) of this section, a majority of Council members shall be persons who are—
+            In the case of a separate Council established under subsection (a)(2), a majority of Council members shall be persons who are—

                 (i) blind; and